rishabhranawat/func/prototype/README.md

 We at func want to develop the next frontier of APIs and we call these Language Programming Interfaces (LPIs).

 #### Service providers should provide service.
 Language models should provide language.
 Developers should not have to plumb.
-Let us provide the interface -- the plumbing/the roads.
+Let us provide the interface, the plumbing, the roads.

 Three main veins:
 * For every existing and new API a developer needs to do a great deal of arduous plumbing.